 Myth: Organic means a food is more nutritious

-The facts: Although the term ‘organic’ actually refers to the way a food is grown and processed, many people choose organic products for their perceived health benefits.
-When it comes to organic fresh fruit and veg, the scientific jury is still debating the nutritional superiority of organic over conventional, and studies have yet to provide conclusive results, aside from some studies showing a tendency for organically grown fresh produce to have slightly higher levels of vitamin C. So, while you may be helping the environment by choosing organic foods, always check the sugar and fat content on the labels because there may be no difference in kilojoules or the SmartPoints per serve.
+Facts: Although the term ‘organic’ actually refers to the way a food is grown and processed, many people choose organic products for their perceived health benefits.
+When it comes to organic fresh fruit and veg, the scientific jury is still debating the nutritional superiority of organic over conventional, and studies have yet to provide conclusive results, aside from some studies showing a tendency for organically grown fresh produce to have slightly higher levels of vitamin C. So, while you may be helping the environment by choosing organic foods, always check the sugar and fat content on the labels because there may be no difference in kilojoules.